WHS

 Acceleration at WHS

 Any student can be nominated at any time for acceleration.
 The acceleration process at Wakatipu High School is very thorough and consists of a parent survey, review of the marks that students have achieved in their target subject, student feedback and commentary as well as teacher feedback.
 This information then comes to a review committee who make the final decision based on the information and thorough discussion.
-The Acceleration Review Committee consists of the Head of Learning Area, the Gifted & Talented Co-ordinator, the Head of Learning Support, the Guidance Counsellor and the Senior Deputy Principal.
+The Acceleration Review Committee consists of the Head of Learning Area, the Gifted Coordinator, the Head of Learning Support, the Guidance Counsellor, and the Senior Deputy Principal.
 If the review comes out favourable and a place is offered then it is just an option and there is absolutely no obligation for the nominated student to take it up.

 1. Academic Ability, Aptitude, and Achievement;